 Folding the Big Eyed Origami Baby Bird

 This is a simple design, and shouldn’t take more than ten minutes to make.
-It’s one that anyone can do and is suitable for children.
+It’s one that anyone can do and is suitable for children too.
 Any paper will do, as long as it is different colours on both sides.
 I’ve used a standard sheet of origami paper that is 15cm x 15cm (6in x 6in) square.
 The final model is 9cm (3.5in) tall, and 7.5cm (3in) wide.

-Instructions for making the Big Eyed Baby Origami Bird
+Big Eyed Baby Origami Bird Instructions

 The diagrams for this model are included in the April 2017 edition of the British Origami Society Magazine which is sent to all BOS members.
 The 50th anniversary convention of the BOS is coming up next month, so this would be an ideal opportunity to join the BOS and see what they have to offer!
 If you’re going to the Convention, I might see you there!